minprog/programmeren-2/problems/hangman2/hangman.md

 Check if everything is in order.
 Are the words reasonable, i.e., of the right length?
 Do you get a different word each time?
 If something is still wrong, consider testing `get_words()` specifically, instead of `get_word()`.
 For example, if you `print(lex.get_words(2))`, are all printed words of length 2?

 > You should not put testing code like the above in `hangman.py` like you might have done in earlier assignments.
 This is because `check50` should be able to load your program and perform its own tests.
 Your tests would interfere with the checks.
+This is why `python -i` is a handy tool for testing.

 You can now test using `check50` for the first time!